abbott/hardn/README.md

 ## What is it?

-A Linux hardening tool that automates security configurations for Debian, Ubuntu, Proxmox, and Alpine Linux.
-The project is stable, but in the **early stages of development**.
+A simple hardening tool that automates basic security configurations for Debian, Ubuntu, Proxmox, and Alpine Linux.
+The project is stable and in the **early stages of development**.

 ## ⚠️ Security Disclaimer

-**This tool implements security best practices but is NOT a complete security solution.** Regular security audits, updates, and monitoring are still required.
-The software should be part of a broader security strategy, not a "set it and forget it" solution.
+**The scope of current capabilities and support of Hardn is limited.** Regular security audits, updates, and monitoring are still required.
+Hardn should be part of a broader security strategy, not a "set it and forget it" solution.
+The binary distributions are **SLSA3 compliant**, but **are not suitable for enterprise deployments**.

-## 🎯 Target Audience
+## 🎯 Target Audience/Usage

+Anyone managing a **privately owned** Linux server, container, or virtual machine
+- Homelab enthusiasts, Students, Hobbyists

+If you are one of the following, **refrain from deploying this tool in the public or private sector**
-- System administrators and Homelab enthusiasts managing Linux servers
+- System Administrators
-- DevOps engineers responsible for system hardening
+- DevOps Engineers
-- SecOps architects, analysts, and pen testers
+- SecOps Architects and Analysts
-- Organizations seeking to automate Linux security configurations

 ## ✨ Features